nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to sort the client at index 1 by latest transactions
-2. JeeqTracker displays the list of transactions of client at index 1 sorted with the latest dates first.
+2. JeeqTracker displays the list of transactions of client at index 1 sorted by the latest dates first.

     Use case ends.